andreathniah/bucketoftears/_posts/2022-04-03-deploy-gui-apps-on-kubernetes.md

 ### Step 4: Craft YAML File for Customized Container

-This step assumes that you will be using [Argo Workflow](https://argoproj.github.io/argo-workflows/) for delegation of tasks on Kubernetes cluster.
-For more information on setting up of Argo Workflow, check out [this blogpost](../2021-08-04/local-install-argo-workflow).
+This step assumes that you are using [Argo Workflow](https://argoproj.github.io/argo-workflows/) for delegation of tasks on Kubernetes cluster.
+For more information on setting up of Argo Workflow, check out [this post](../2021-08-04/local-install-argo-workflow).

-The contents in `argo.yaml` file are actually directly converted from the `docker-compose.yaml` file seen in the previous step.
+The contents in `argo.yaml` file are actually directly converted from the `docker-compose.yaml` file established in the previous step.
 The only modifications were to:

-- Add `nodeAffinity` to ensure GUI-related tasks are assigned to node with X11 installed
+- Add `nodeAffinity` to ensure GUI-related tasks are assigned to node with X11 available
 - Hardcode `DISPLAY` variable as it is impossible for Kubernetes to dynamically establish the value without extensive fiddling

 Now that all the ingredients are in the frying pan, we can start cooking with `argo submit -n argo argo.yaml --watch`